Sorin Ghionea: Rostov

 On 20 January 2010, Steaua announced that Ghionea was sold to FC Rostov.
 The Romanian centre-back signed until June 2013.
 He made his debut in a 0–2 defeat to Tom Tomsk on 13 March 2010.
 After spending a season in the Russian Premier League Ghionea, decided to terminate his contract with Rostov on 7 February 2011.

 Politehnica Timișoara

 On 9 February 2011, Ghionea signed an initial six-month contract with Poli, with the option to extend it for another two years.
 Ghionea made his home debut for Politehnica Timișoara in 3–1 win against Gaz Metan Mediaş on 26 February 2011.
 Although Poli finished second at the end of the 2010–11 Liga I season and was supposed to play in the 2011–12 UEFA Champions League, however, the club was relegated to the second division because of accumulated debt and Ghionea left Poli on 19 July.

-Târgu Mureș
+FCM Târgu Mureș

 On 19 July 2011, he signed a two-year deal with Liga I side FCM Târgu Mureş.